-This beautiful two double bedroom, ground floor apartment is Grade II listed and forms part of Parkleys – the very first Span development.
+This beautiful two double bedroom, ground floor apartment is Grade II listed and forms part of Parkleys - the very first Span development.
 Its current owners have carefully restored and redecorated it throughout, modernising sympathetically and staying true to the integrity of the original building.
-With a near-continuous band of glazing across the living room and French doors out to the beautifully maintained communal landscaping, this flat could be in the heart of the countryside but is only 10 miles from Central London.
+With a near-continuous band of glazing across the living room and French doors out to the beautifully maintained communal landscaping, this flat is set in a leafy suburb but is only 10 miles from Central London.

 Built between 1954 and 1956, Herrick Court is an "H" block layout and this particular apartment is a "Type A" flat - typical to Span developments across the country.
 The entrance hallway leads you directly to the living space, where your eyes are drawn to the large stretch of glass at the end of the room, looking out to the gardens.
 An original glass and wood partition separates you from the kitchen where the original larder, cabinetry, and beautifully restored draining board, now share their space with a Neff slide & hide oven, a Bosch slimline dishwasher, an integrated refrigerator with icebox and an induction hob.
 A hallway provides access to all the remaining rooms.
 The master bedroom with full-width windows looking out to the gardens has ample built-in storage.
 On the other side, the newly redecorated bathroom with walk-in shower, Duravit ceramics and Lusso Stone Matte Black taps and shower-head also features original reeded glass window.
 The second bedroom, would make a perfect spare room, office or nursery and also has a double aspect to the communal gardens.
 Throughout, original details - like the internal doors with ribbed glass - remind you of the history of this important development.
 The flat has its own separate utility store with plumbing for a washing machine and gas water heater.
 All ground floor apartments have their own individual brick store rooms, which used to be the old coal store.
 Residents in this block can also make use of a shared secure bike store.